Charlescsyyy/GenDop/README.md

-# Imagine360: Immersive 360 Video Generation from Perspective Anchor
+# GenDoP: Auto-regressive Camera Trajectory Generation as a Director of Photography

 <p align="center">